Sleep Therapy for Pain Management

 What is sleep therapy for pain management?

-Sleep therapy for pain management refers to strategies that improve sleep quality when pain interferes with rest.
-These strategies may include sleep education, improving sleep habits, relaxation techniques, physical rehabilitation, and treatment of the underlying musculoskeletal condition contributing to pain.
+Sleep therapy for pain management uses practical strategies to improve sleep when pain interrupts rest.
+It may include sleep education, better sleep habits, relaxation, pacing, comfortable positioning and treatment of the painful area.

 Can poor sleep make pain worse?